 Hot pots and nabemono are especially good during the colder months.
 The cooking can be done and kept warm at the table on portable stoves or in electric pots.
-I like to serve them in the weekends when dinner can be enjoyed at a more leisurely pace.
-The ones I have shared so far are normally served with bowls of steamed rice even though a little glass noodles or shirataki may be added to the pot.
+I like to serve them during the weekends when dinner can be enjoyed at a more leisurely pace.
+The ones I have shared so far are normally served with bowls of steamed rice.
+Sometimes a little noodles or shirataki is added to the pot.

 I used udon noodles as a substitute and cooked them in individual earthenware pots (donabe) and cast iron pots (tetsunabe) on the stove.
 You can also use a huge pot instead and serve the noodles in individual bowls.
 I chose to omit the carrots and taro as there was sufficient carbs with the udon and kabocha squash.
 Other ingredients that may be added include mushrooms and daikon.

 - 4 green onions, sliced into 2-inch lengths

 - 6 cups (1.4 liters) water

 - 1/3 cup (90g) miso